10 Things You Can Do to Change School Meals

-Resource: Interview with Steve Marsall, president of the food service consulting and design firm The Marshall Associates, Inc., on Rethinking School Lunch Guide page
+Resource: Interview with Steve Marsall, president of the food service consulting and design firm The Marshall Associates, Inc., in our Rethinking School Lunch Guide

 - Analyze your food service finances; are you achieving maximum efficiency?

 Resource: Interview with J.P.
-Dozier of Bon Appétit Management Company and Marc Zammit of the Compass Group on Rethinking School Lunch Guide page
+Dozier of Bon Appétit Management Company and Marc Zammit of the Compass Group in our Rethinking School Lunch Guide